Leon Golub

 Leon Golub (January 23, 1922 – August 8, 2004) was an American painter.
-He was born in Chicago, Illinois, where he also studied, receiving his BA at the University of Chicago in 1942, and his BFA and MFA at the Art Institute of Chicago in 1949 and 1950, respectively.
+He was born in Chicago, Illinois, where he also studied, receiving his BA at the University of Chicago in 1942, and his BFA and MFA at the School of the Art Institute of Chicago in 1949 and 1950, respectively.

 He was married to and collaborated with the artist Nancy Spero (August 24, 1926 – October 18, 2009).
 Their son Stephen Golub was an economics professor at Swarthmore College.
 Their son Philip Golub is Professor of International and Comparative Politics at the American University of Paris and was a longstanding contributing editor of the influential journal Le Monde diplomatique.
 Their youngest son Paul Golub is a theater director and acting teacher working in France.

 Early life

 Born in Chicago in 1922, Golub received his B.A. in Art History from the University of Chicago in 1942.
 Then he was enlisted in the army.
 From 1947 to 1949, he studied under the G.I.
 Bill at the School of the Art Institute of Chicago (SAIC).
 The student body included a large number of vets, including Golub’s one-time flatmate Cosmo Campoli, George Cohen, Theodore Halkin and Seymour Rosofsky, whose work often reflected the horrors of war, as well as the uncertainties of the Cold War and Nuclear age.
 It was at SAIC that he met the artist Nancy Spero, to whom he was married for nearly fifty years.
 Golub helped organize and showed in the seminal Momentum Exhibitions of 1948–1949, put together by SAIC and Institute of Design students in protest over their exclusion from the Art Institute’s prestigious "Annual Exhibition by Artists of Chicago and Vicinity."
 He was also featured, along with Campoli, Halkin and Rosofsky, in the Art Institute’s "Veteran's Exhibition" of 1948.
 The group included, in addition to Golub’s aforementioned classmates, June Leaf, H.C.
 Westermann, Irving Petlin, Evelyn Statsinger, Don Baum, and Arthur Lerner.

 In Chicago, Golub became involved with other artists collectively dubbed the "Monster Roster" by critic Franz Schulze in the late 1950s, based on their affinity for sometimes gruesome, expressive figuration, fantasy and mythology, and existential thought.
 They believed that an observable connection to the external world and to actual events was essential if art was to have any relevance to the viewer or society.
 This is a view that informed Golub's work throughout his career.

 Golub, and the group, gained notice in the 1950s, when art historian and curator Peter Selz featured him, Campoli and Cohen in a 1955, ARTnews article, "Is There a New Chicago School?", and included him, Campoli and Westermann in the 1959 Museum of Modern Art (MoMA) exhibition, New Images of Man, as examples of vanguard expressive figurative work in Europe and the United States.
 In later years, the Monster Roster would be regarded as forerunners to the more widely known Chicago Imagists.